Maryland newspaper gunman gets more than 5 life prison terms | Law-Order

 - United States

-A man who killed five people at a newspaper in Maryland was sentenced on Tuesday to more than five life sentences without the possibility of parole.
+A man who killed five people at a newspaper in Maryland was sentenced on Tuesday to more than five life sentences without the possibility of parole — with 345 additional years added on to ensure he is never released from prison.

-Anne Arundel County Judge Michael Wachs ordered the sentence for Jarrod Ramos, whom a jury previously found criminally responsible for killing Wendi Winters, John McNamera, Gerald Fischman, Rob Hiaasen and Rebecca Smith with a shotgun at the Capital Gazette's office in June 2018.
+Anne Arundel County Judge Michael Wachs ordered the sentence for Jarrod Ramos, whom a jury previously found criminally responsible for killing Wendi Winters, John McNamara, Gerald Fischman, Rob Hiaasen and Rebecca Smith with a shotgun at the Capital Gazette's office in June 2018.
+The assault was one of the worst attacks on journalists in U.S. history.

+Before announcing the sentence, the judge heard survivors and family members of the slain describe the pain and loss they have experienced.
+He emphasized the courage of family members who spoke.

+“The defendant did not get the final say,'' Wachs said. ''The First Amendment and the community got the final say.”
+Wachs also pointed out that Ramos showed no remorse for the crimes and had said he would kill more if he were ever released.
+He described Ramos' actions as a “cold-blooded, calculated attack on the innocent employees of a small-town newspaper.”
+“The impact of this case is just simply immense,'' Wachs said. ''To say that the defendant exhibited a callous and complete disregard for the sanctity of human life is simply a huge understatement.''
+Survivors described the shooting as an attack on journalism.
+Selene San Felice, a former reporter at the paper, said that while Ramos killed five of her colleagues, he could not stop the newspaper.

 Ramos had pleaded guilty but not criminally responsible to all 23 counts against him in 2019, using Maryland's version of an insanity defense.
 The case was delayed several times before and during the coronavirus pandemic.